Join the MycoMeditations Team

-Interested in Working With Us?
+Interested in

-Established in 2014, MycoMeditations operates one of the longest standing psilocybin-assisted therapeutic retreat centers in the world.
-Our retreats are held in the beautiful Caribbean country of Jamaica where we have been in pursuit of creating the gold-standard for group psilocybin-assisted therapy in retreat environments.
-Since inception, we have worked with approximately 1500 guests and administered around 4000 doses of psilocybin.
+Our retreats are held in the beautiful Caribbean country of Jamaica where we have created the gold-standard for group psilocybin-assisted therapy in retreat environments.
+Since inception, we have worked with approximately 2000 guests and administered around 6000 doses of psilocybin.

-We are always looking for high integrity mental health professionals with a passion for psychedelics who are inspired by working in a collaborative professional environment to join our team.
+We are always looking for high-integrity mental health professionals with a passion for psychedelics, who are inspired by working in a collaborative professional environment, to join our team.
 MycoMeditations finds itself at the forefront of psilocybin-assisted therapy and provides valuable career experience as the field of psychedelic medicine continues to develop.

 Open Positions

-Lead Therapist Application
+Lead Therapist Application +

 Job Overview: The Lead Therapist provides emotional and therapeutic support to guests during sessions, integration, and general interactions.